MoAngwenyi/PortfolioProjects/EdTech Course Performance & Revenue Analysis/README.md

 ### 6. Price vs Demand Trade-off
 <img width="419" height="194" alt="query6" src="https://github.com/user-attachments/assets/44cf2e04-a71f-4067-a06c-e4d6f32351ec" />

+- Revenue is primarily driven by course pricing rather than enrollment volume, with Project Management and Machine Learning emerging as top revenue drivers, while lower-priced BI and foundational courses perform better as funnel or bundle offerings rather than standalone products.
+- Project Management has 108 enrollments (not the highest) with the highest price at $300 and highest revenue at $32,400.
+This shows that premium pricing outweighs volume in revenue generation.
+- Machine Learning is the strongest all-round performer with the highest enrollments at 124 with a price of $250 and a revenue of $31,000 (very close to Project Management).
+- BI tools (Tableau & Power BI) are lowest revenue contributors: Tableau at $17,850 and Power BI Dashboards at $16,050 despite decent enrollments (107–119).

 ### 7. Completion vs Revenue (Cross-Sheet Insight)
 <img width="371" height="193" alt="query7" src="https://github.com/user-attachments/assets/6efc6bbe-6a5e-43f3-8362-7312241850dc" />